sapientpants/quorum/docs/implementation-plan.md

 ### **Detailed Tasks**
 1. **Initialize the Project**
-   - Create a new React app (using Create React App, Vite, Next.js, etc.).
+   - Create a new React app using Vite with TypeScript.
+   - Set up TailwindCSS and DaisyUI for styling.
    - Set up basic folder structure (`components`, `hooks`, etc.).
 2. **Build a Simple Layout**
    - Create a main `Chat` component (or `App` component).
-   - Add a minimal top bar with the app’s title.
+   - Add a minimal top bar with the app's title.
 3. **API Key Input**
    - Create a small form (or text input) for the OpenAI API key.
    - Store the key in React state (`useState`) and optionally in `localStorage`.
 4. **Message Input + Send Mechanism**
    - Text field for user messages.
-   - “Send” button (or pressing Enter) triggers an API call to OpenAI.
+   - "Send" button (or pressing Enter) triggers an API call to OpenAI.
 5. **OpenAI Integration**
    - Implement a function `callOpenAI(messages, apiKey)` that:
      - Sends the conversation to `https://api.openai.com/v1/chat/completions`.